jeffstevenson90/Jeff_Portfolio/README.md

 # Project 2: Tableau Reports
-* Screenshots of reports created are below.
+* Examples of reports created in Tableau are below.

 ![](/images/Program%20Wide.png)